 Stop now, delete and block them and all mutual friends.
 Also, any of their family.
 As the narcissist is also gaining information about you.

 The hard part isn’t blocking them all.
-The hard part is feeling guilty, lose the guilt, they are not your friends or family, even if they were.
-The narcissist had cast a spell on them, you’ve enough healing to do, they can and will fend for themselves, helps great, but the only way anyone can heal is by healing themselves.
+The hard part is feeling guilty.
+Lose the guilt.
+They are not your friends or family, even if they were.
+The narcissist has manipulated them, you’ve enough healing to do, they can and will fend for themselves, helps great, but the only way anyone can heal is by healing themselves.

 It’s so easy to click on your social media and have a look, but this is only keeping you connected to them.
 It may satisfy the curious urge for a moment, but it’ll not help in the long run.

 Why do we do this?

 - You might be looking for signs they miss you.
 They only miss your attention.
 They do not actually care about you.

 - Your curiosity comes into play to know what they are now doing.